-The coach/chaperone/Unified Sport partner has the right to appeal any disciplinary action to the State Office.
-The coach/chaperone/Unified Sport partner must submit a written notice of appeal to the President/CEO of SOIA.
+The coach has the right to appeal any disciplinary action to the State Office.
+The coach must submit a written notice of appeal to the President/CEO of SOIA.
 This notice must include a request for a meeting within 30 days of being notified of the disciplinary action.

 The appeal will be heard by a designated advisory committee.
 A decision must be rendered in writing within 21 days following the meeting and may reverse, amend or affirm the disciplinary action.
-The decision shall be submitted to the coach/chaperone/Unified Sport partner and to their local delegation and should include, if applicable, a plan of action for the coach/chaperone/Unified Sport partner to correct the unacceptable behavior that led to the disciplinary action.
+The decision shall be submitted to the coach and to their local delegation and should include, if applicable, a plan of action for the coach to correct the unacceptable behavior that led to the disciplinary action.